nonso-uj/DiscussAI/README.md

 # **DiscussAI — AI-Powered Chatrooms**

 DiscussAI transforms your chatrooms with an on-demand AI assistant.
 Users trigger the bot by mentioning **@ai** in messages, and it will thoughtfully respond.
-Smart summarization is built-in—used internally to manage token limits—but it's just a behind‑the‑scenes efficiency tool, not the main feature.
+Smart summarisation is built-in and used internally to manage token limits, but it's just a behind-the-scenes efficiency tool, not a main feature.

 Under the hood: